Exploration and Production

 Chevron has a crude refining capacity in the United States of approximately 955,000 barrels per day.
 Refineries are in Richmond and El Segundo, California; Kapolei, Hawaii; Salt Lake City, Utah; and Pascagoula, Mississippi.

-Also in 2012, work continued on a lubricant base-oil facility at the Pascagoula Refinery.
-Mechanical completion is expected by the end of 2013.
+Also in 2013, work continued on a lubricant base-oil facility at the Pascagoula Refinery.
+Mechanical completion is expected in the second quarter of 2014, and we expect to ramp up to full production by mid-year.

 Chevron’s fuel marketing efforts are managed by our Americas Products organization.
 Chevron has a network of more than 8,000 Chevron® and Texaco® service stations in the United States.

-With our Techron® gasoline additive, our Chevron and Texaco brands remain long-standing icons for consumers.
-Chevron's award-winning ExtraMile® convenience stores operate at more than 600 company-owned and franchised sites in California, Oregon, Washington and Florida.
+The Chevron and Texaco brands, both of which contain our Techron® gasoline additive, are well known to consumers.
+Chevron’s award-winning ExtraMile® convenience stores operate at more than 600 company-owned and franchised sites in California, Oregon and Washington.

-We are among the leading suppliers of jet and aviation fuels to commercial airlines and military customers.
-Chevron markets aviation fuel at more than 60 airports in the United States, Canada, the Caribbean and Latin America.
+We are among the leading suppliers of jet and aviation fuels for commercial airlines and military customers.
+Chevron markets aviation fuel at more than 50 airports in the United States, Canada, the Caribbean and Latin America.

-Chevron's Strategy, Technology & Commercial Integration organization is a critical link between Chevron's upstream and downstream operations.
-It provides crude oil and refined products at the right time, to the right markets, at the best price.
+Chevron’s Supply and Trading organization is a critical link between Chevron’s upstream and downstream operations.
+Headquartered in Houston, Texas, it provides crude oil and refined products at the right time to the right markets at the best price.

-The Product Supply and Trading group engages in the global supply, trading and logistics of gasoline, diesel, jet fuel, refinery feedstocks and blendstocks, heavy fuels, biofuels, coke, sulfur, ammonia, and asphalt for Chevron's marketing network and third-party customers.
+The Product Supply and Trading group engages in the global supply, trading and logistics of gasoline, diesel, jet fuel, refinery feedstocks and blendstocks, heavy fuels, biofuels, coke, sulfur, ammonia, and asphalt.

-Chevron is one of the world's top producers of commodity petrochemicals, through the Houston-based joint venture Chevron Phillips Chemical Company LLC and its affiliates (CPChem).
-We own 50 percent of the company.
-CPChem manufactures building-block chemicals used to make consumer and industrial products, including olefins, polyolefins, aromatics, styrenics and specialty products.
+Chevron is one of the world’s top producers of commodity petrochemicals, through the 50-50 joint venture Chevron Phillips Chemical Company LLC (CPChem) and its affiliates.
+Based in Houston, Texas, CPChem manufactures building-block chemicals used to make consumer and industrial products, including olefins, polyolefins, aromatics, styrenics and specialty products.

-In 2012, CPChem began construction of a 1-hexene plant at the company's Cedar Bayou facility in Baytown, Texas.
-Startup is expected in 2014.
-The plant is expected to be the largest plant of its kind in the world.
-The organic compound 1-hexene is used to make high-density polyethylene, a polyolefin used in milk jugs, water pipes and plastic lumber.
+In 2013, CPChem continued construction of a 1-hexene plant at its Cedar Bayou facility in Baytown, Texas.
+Startup is expected in the second quarter of 2014.
+The plant is expected to be the largest of its kind in the world.
+The compound 1-hexene is used in the manufacture of polyethylene, a plastic resin commonly converted into film, pipe, detergent bottles and food and beverage containers.

 Oronite, a Chevron subsidiary headquartered in San Ramon, California, develops and manufactures fuel and lubricant additives and chemicals designed to enhance the performance of all types of transportation and industrial equipment.
 Facilities in the United States include: